longnow/clj-panlex/README.md

 # clj-panlex
-Closure client for PanLex API
+Clojure client for PanLex API

+**NOTE** not in any way production-ready!